Temperature and CO2

 John Tyndall identified the basic science behind this long ago, in 1863.
 When you increase the concentration of carbon dioxide in the atmosphere, this decreases the heat escaping from our planet into outer space, which tends to raise temperatures on our planet.

 “Global temperature” and the “level of carbon dioxide in the atmosphere” tend to move together.
-The vast amounts of carbon dioxide released by burning fossil fuels during our industrial age have increased CO2 levels by a large amount, and this threatens to increase global temperatures by a large amount.
-The planet has started to heat, and we need to limit this threatened large change.
+The vast amounts of carbon dioxide released by burning fossil fuels during our industrial age have significantly increased CO2 levels, threatening to raise global temperatures substantially.
+The planet has begun to warm, and we need to limit this significant change.

 The timing of temperature & CO2 increases

-Antarctic ice core data shows the temperature increases occurring between 200 and 1000 years before the increases in CO2.
-Some people incorrectly argue that this means that the current high levels of CO2 are not causing the current global heating.
+Antarctic ice-core data show that temperature increases occurred between 200 and 1000 years before the increases in CO2.
+Some people incorrectly argue that this means the current high levels of CO2 are not causing global heating.
 Here’s an explanation of how the temperature increase can occur first.

 Periodic changes in the Earth’s motion around the sun have caused periodic oscillations between ice ages and interglacial periods.
-As you can see in the above graph, over the last 800,000 years, the Earth has had a warmer interglacial period about every 100,000 years – caused by the Earth’s orbit cycling between a more and less elliptical orbit.
+As you can see in the graph above, over the last 800,000 years, the Earth has experienced a warmer interglacial period about every 100,000 years, driven by the Earth’s orbit cycling between more and less elliptical shapes.
 This cycle also occurs about every 100,000 years.
 (Milankovitch orbital cycles and their role in the Earth’s climate, NASA)

 • The water vapour feedback